phogolabs/prana/README.md

 COMMANDS:
-     migration  A group of commands for generating, running, and reverting migrations model      A group of commands for generating object model from database schema script     A group of commands for generating, running, and removing SQL commands help, h    Shows a list of commands or help for one command
+     migration  A group of commands for generating, running, and reverting migrations model      A group of commands for generating object model from database schema routine    A group of commands for generating, running, and removing SQL commands help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: